dotswg/dots-architecture/draft-mortensen-dots-architecture.md

-Authentication requirement in [I-D.ietf-dots-requirements], such as symmetric or asymmetric keys, usernames and passwords, etc. All configuration and authentication information in this scenario is provided out-of-band by the entity operating the DOTS server.
+Authentication requirement in [I-D.ietf-dots-requirements], such as symmetric or asymmetric keys, usernames and passwords, etc. All configuration and authentication information in this scenario is provided out-of-band by the domain operating the DOTS server.

 At the other extreme, the architecture in this document allows for a form of DOTS client auto-provisioning.
-For example, the entity operating the DOTS server or servers might provide the client entity only with symmetric or asymmetric keys to authenticate the provisioned DOTS clients.
+For example, the domain operating the DOTS server or servers might provide the client domain only with symmetric or asymmetric keys to authenticate the provisioned DOTS clients.
 Only the keys would then be directly configured on DOTS clients, but the remaining configuration required to provision the DOTS clients could be learned through mechanisms similar to DNS